strelec/MemoryBeast/README.md

 Limitations
 ---

-The only permamanent limitation of this engine is inability to join multiple JSON files together.
-You can have multiple tables, but you can only select from one at the time.
+- Inability to join multiple JSON files together.
+You can have multiple tables (for multiple users / datasets), but you can only select from one at the time.
+- Insert only.
+No deletions

 Server
 ===